 If you're only supporting Apple devices, you may want to consider CloudKit.
 If you're supporting Windows or Android, Firebase might be a better option.
 In either case if you have the expertise, budget and time, running your own server in the cloud might be an option too.
 We'll discuss these options in detail later in the article.

 Complex Vs. Simple Queries

-Therefore, if you're willing to offload a lot of the complexity of a good query over to the device like your iPhone document-based storage like Firebase might be a good option.
-Additionaly, you could consider caching your complex data for later rather than querying the data each time.
+Therefore, if you're willing to offload a lot of the complexity of a good query over to the device and want to save some money document-based services such as Firebase might be a good option.
+In these cases, you could consider caching your complex data for later rather than querying the data each time.
 Remember, a simple query would need to lookup data with a particular ID only.